jeffgreendesign/slate-ev-fan-api/README.md

 ## Data Management

 The project uses SQLite for data storage and includes functionality to import data from CSV files.
 The data directory contains the source CSV file with vehicle specifications.

+### Version Control

+- `data/slate.csv` is included in version control
+- Other data files and database files are ignored
+- See `.gitignore` for details on which files are tracked

 ## Dependencies